IZI1996/book-nest/README.md

 **Backend:**
 - I used PHP with MySQL to create an API that processes the data sent from the frontend.
-- The MySQL database includes a `books` table for storing book information and a `types` table to store different types of books (such as Technology, Science Fiction, etc.).
+- The MySQL database includes a `books` table for storing book information and a `types` table to store different types of books (such as Technologyq, Science Fiction, etc.).

 ---